 The Company has focused previous exploration efforts on its northern Saskatchewan properties with known gold mineralization located in the La Ronge Gold Belt.
-The Company successfully closed a private placement financing in 2015.
-The Company's past success in raising flow-through financing during 2011 and 2012 allowed it to perform further exploration work in 2013 on the Company's Jojay, Munro Lake and Jasper gold properties.
+The Company has successfully closed private placement financings in 2015 and 2016.
+The Company's past success in raising flow-through financing has allowed it to perform further exploration work on the Company's Jojay, Munro Lake and Jasper gold properties.
 The Company is assessing future options for these properties.
 The Company will also continue to evaluate the potential for the acquisition of other mineral properties that fit the Company's strategic direction.
-The Company will be required to raise additional funds to meet its current commitments as well as for ongoing working capital requirements.
-There is no assurance that the Company will be successful in obtaining required financing when needed or at all.